-prog prog wher debu he Oracle Precompilers, you can precompile several host am modules separately, then link them into one executable am.
-This supports modular programming, which is required the functional components of a program are written and ged by different programmers.
-The individual program modules not be written in the same language. elines The f llowing guidelines will help you avoid some common problems. unit.
-That in an r names are SQL identifiers, whose scope is the precompilation Hence, cursor operations cannot span precompilation units (files). s, you cannot declare a cursor in one file and open or fetch from it ther file.
-So, when doing a separate precompilation, make sure all tions and references to a given cursor are in one file.
-DPENCURSORS speci the p MAX you precompile the program module that connects to Oracle, y a value for MAXOPENCURSORS that is high enough for any of ogram modules.
-If you use it for another program module, DPENCURSORS is ignored.
-Only the value in effect for the ct is used at run time. want to use just one SQLCA, you must declare it globally in one program modules.
-You o differ Also, Terences to an explicit cursor must be in the same program file.
-Innot perform operations on a cursor that was DECLAREd in a ent module.
-See Chapter 4 for more information about cursors.
-The program file that contains SQL statements must have a A that is in the scope of the local SQL statements. encing Cursors Curso unit.
-That in an defin ying When DPENCURSORS speci the p MAX conne a Single SQLCA If you of the ictions All re You o differ Also, r names are SQL identifiers, whose scope is the precompilation lence, cursor operations cannot span precompilation units (files s, you cannot declare a cursor in one file and open or fetch from ther file.
-So, when doing a separate precompilation, make sure a cions and references to a given cursor are in one file. you precompile the program module that connects to Oracle, y a value for MAXOPENCURSORS that is high enough for any o ogram modules.
-If you use it for another program module, DPENCURSORS is ignored.
-Only the value in effect for the ct is used at run time. want to use just one SQLCA, you must declare it globally in one program modules.
+With the Oracle Precompilers, you can precompile several host program modules separately, then link them into one executable program.
+This supports modular programming, which is required when the functional components of a program are written and debugged by different programmers.
+The individual program modules need not be written in the same language.

+The following guidelines will help you avoid some common problems.

+Referencing Cursors

+Cursor names are SQL identifiers, whose scope is the precompilation unit.
+Hence, cursor operations cannot span precompilation units (files).
+That is, you cannot declare a cursor in one file and open or fetch from it in another file.
+So, when doing a separate precompilation, make sure all definitions and references to a given cursor are in one file.

+Specifying MAXOPENCURSORS

+When you precompile the program module that connects to Oracle, specify a value for MAXOPENCURSORS that is high enough for any of the program modules.
+If you use it for another program module, MAXOPENCURSORS is ignored.
+Only the value in effect for the connect is used at run time.

+Using a Single SQLCA

+If you want to use just one SQLCA, you must declare it globally in one of the program modules.

+All references to an explicit cursor must be in the same program file.
+You cannot perform operations on a cursor that was DECLAREd in a different module. refer to Using Embedded SQL for more information about cursors.

+Also, any program file that contains SQL statements must have a SQLCA that is in the scope of the local SQL statements.